SoftUni-Internal/interactive-content/EN/03-Lists/01-Lists-Overview.md

 }
 ```

-Items are appended to the list in the order that you add them.
+Items are added to the list in the order that you add them.

 If you would like to insert an item in a different position you can do that using `add(index, element)`.